Where to Find Decadent Vegan Food in Paris

 Wild & The Moon

-A vegan cafe with gorgeous modern and minimalist decor with green plants dotting the walls, Wild & The Moon is all about seasonal ingredients and natural flavors.
+A vegan cafe with gorgeous modern, minimalist decor and green plants dotting the walls, Wild & The Moon is all about seasonal ingredients and natural flavors.
 The cafe offers a wide selection of vegan dishes, from organic smoothies and juices to bowls, wraps, and sandwiches.
 They also sell superfoods and probiotics if you need a health and energy boost.

 Address: 19 Pl. du Marché Saint-Honoré (1st); 55 Rue Charlot (3rd); 25 Rue des Gravilliers (3rd); 4 Rue du Helder (9th); 92 Av. des Champs-Élysées (8th); 138 Rue Amelot (11th); 23 Rue Pierre Demours (17th)